Ace: People often use those words interchangeably, but yes there's a big difference!

 Compare to Trans Equals Gay for other LGBT-related misconceptions and Puppy Love for a romantic relationship between people who are usually too young to feel sexual attraction.
 Related to Chastity Couple, which is about positive depictions of (usually non-asexual) couples that have a sexless relationship.

 - It's implied in Sweet Blue Flowers that Akira might be asexual.
-This leads to complications with her lesbian love interest, but the manga's ending shows them still together in the future.
+This leads to complications with her lesbian love interest, as she's unsure if she likes her back, but the manga's ending shows them still together in the future.